Fiscal Policy

 Lecture handout: Fiscal policy* |

 Keynesian approaches to aggregate demand management became popular because they were seen to have explained the problem of the Great Depression.
-My video on the Great Depression explores some of the history, and also have a video looking at The Financial Crisis of 2008-09.
+My video on the Great Depression explores some of the history, and see here for more resources on the global financial crisis.
 The big debate between Keynesian and Hayekian economics was popularised by Russ Roberts and John Papola in the rap battles Fear the Boom and Bust and Fight of the Century.
+Enjoy!

 For some documentaries on the Obama stimulus, see: